ska-sa/spead2/doc/py-ibverbs.rst

 Environment variables
 ^^^^^^^^^^^^^^^^^^^^^
-An existing application can be forced to use ibverbs for all multicast IPv4 readers, by setting the environment variable :envvar:`IBV_INTERFACE` to the IP address of the interface to receive the packets.
-Note that calls to :py:meth:`spead2.recv.Stream.add_udp_reader` that pass an explicit interface will use that interface, overriding :envvar:`IBV_INTERFACE`; in this case, :envvar:`IBV_INTERFACE` serves only to enable the override.
+An existing application can be forced to use ibverbs for all multicast IPv4 readers, by setting the environment variable :envvar:`SPEAD2_IBV_INTERFACE` to the IP address of the interface to receive the packets.
+Note that calls to :py:meth:`spead2.recv.Stream.add_udp_reader` that pass an explicit interface will use that interface, overriding :envvar:`SPEAD2_IBV_INTERFACE`; in this case, :envvar:`SPEAD2_IBV_INTERFACE` serves only to enable the override.

-It is also possible to specify :envvar:`IBV_COMP_VECTOR` to override the completion channel vector from the default.
+It is also possible to specify :envvar:`SPEAD2_IBV_COMP_VECTOR` to override the completion channel vector from the default.

 Note that this environment variable currently has no effect on senders.